10 Facts You Should Know About Banksy

-Banksy, mysterious artist, whose identity has still not been revealed is a peculiar character.
+Banksy, a mysterious artist whose identity has still not been revealed, is a peculiar character.
 Through political and controversial works, with a hint of humor, this artist continues to fascinate us.
 Artsper reveals ten facts of the man in the shadows.

-Banksy was born in Bristol in 1974, son of a photocopy engineer.
+While little is known of his identity, we do however know that Banksy was born in Bristol in 1974, and is the son of a photocopy engineer.

 When he started, he was part of the DryBreadZ Crew, a Bristol based-gang.